developwithpurpose/front-end-developer-exercise/app/README.markdown

 JS
 --
-- main Baby Step tab script is exposed and namespaced in the global DaveRamsey object (this was chosen over an anonymous function to better faciliate unit tests)
+- main Baby Step tab script is exposed and namespaced in the global DaveRamsey object (this was chosen over an anonymous function to better faciliate unit testing)
 - jquery, a 2 feature modernizer build, and html5shiv are the vendor scripts

 Masthead